BTAA Library Community Engagement Network Teams Migration: FAQs

 However, group chairs/co-chairs and members will have full access to managing folders and files in the group channel.
 This includes creating and deleting folders and files, sharing files, creating polls and surveys using Microsoft Forms, etc.

-Access to the BTAA Teams Tenant
+Access to the BTAA Teams Environment

 Idea